-&lt;sup>70 For a debate on whether one can shave beyond the minimum of a fist, see 'Abd al-'Aziz Ibn Baz, "Wujub I'fa' al-Lihya wa Tahrim Halqiha wa Qassiha," al-Tawhid, Jumada al-Ukhra 1415/November 1994, 34-35 and al-Albani (1996, 5:5).
+&lt;sup>70 For a debate on whether one can shave beyond the minimum of a fist, see 'Abd al-'Aziz Ibn Baz, "Wujub I'fa' al-Lihya wa Tahrim Halqiha wa Qassiha," al-Tawhid, Jumada al-Ukhra 1415/November 1994, 34-5 and al-Albani (1996, 5: 5).

-closely trimmed beard that identified him as "Islamic modern," and this approach would be reflected in the Brotherhood's magazine, al-Ikhwan al-Muslimun, which featured an argument for "moderation" (al-tawassut) in facial hair rather than allegedly excessive shortness or length.
+This concern was not limited to Ansar al-Sunna: in the 1930s and 1940s, Hasan al-Banna had sported a closely trimmed beard that identified him as "Islamic modern," and this approach would be reflected in the Brotherhood's magazine, al-Ikhwan al-Muslimun, which featured an argument for "moderation" (al-tawassut) in facial hair rather than allegedly excessive shortness or length.
 Al-Banna's position would be both preserved in a landmark text associated with the Brotherhood-al-Sayyid Sabiq's Fiqh al-Sunna-as well as practiced by its leading members.
 The significance of a self-consciously Islamic vision of facial hair, in turn, lay not merely in its claim to authenticity but also in its power to communicate an alternative vision of masculinity and community vis-à-vis the state-sponsored project of secular nationalism, which prized a clean-shaven face adorned by a mustache.